 Minimize Part Counts

-Minimizing part counts for a single product or family can do wonders for manufacturing cost reduction and is therefore a critical part of design for manufacturing.
+Minimizing part counts for a single product or family can do wonders for manufacturing and is therefore a critical part of design for manufacturability.
 When you use fewer unique parts in a product you dramatically increase individual part volumes.

 Manufacturing Costs Linked To Part Volume